With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreValley Oaks Health Assertive Community Treatment is a mental health clinic in Tippecanoe County, IN, located at 610 Main Street, 47901.
+Learn MoreValley Oaks Health Assertive Community Treatment is one of mental health facilities in Tippecanoe County, Indiana, located at 610 Main Street, 47901 zip code.
 Valley Oaks Health Assertive Community Treatment provides outpatient treatment.
-Valley Oaks Health Assertive Community Treatment offers cognitive behavioral therapy, group therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
-Valley Oaks Health Assertive Community Treatment also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and people with serious mental illness.
-Additional services offered at Valley Oaks Health Assertive Community Treatment include assertive community treatment, case management and diet and exercise counseling.
+Valley Oaks Health Assertive Community Treatment provides cognitive behavioral therapy, couples/family therapy and group therapy to seniors 65 or older, adults and young adults.
+Valley Oaks Health Assertive Community Treatment also supports people with serious mental illness, people requiring dual diagnosis treatment and patients with eating disorders.
+Additional services provided at Valley Oaks Health Assertive Community Treatment include assertive community treatment, diet and exercise counseling and case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.